With travel quickly returning to normal, consumers are ready to compensate for lost time and work on filling up their passports again.

 - Beware of pickpocketers in busy tourist areas like the Pyramids of Giza or the bazaars.

-- Use your travel insurance for medical expenses, as doctors and pharmacies have been known to scam tourists with high charges.
+- If possible, use your medical insurance from home for emergency services, or your travel insurance for any covered medical expenses, as doctors and pharmacies have been known to scam tourists with high charges.

 - Do not venture into the Western Desert and the Sinai Peninsula, as there is a danger of unexploded landmines.